Nordix/hiredis-cluster/README.md

   if building without tests (DISABLE_TESTS=ON)
 * OpenSSL (`libssl-dev` in Debian) if building with TLS support

-Hiredis-cluster will be built as a shared library and the test suites will additionally depend on the shared library libhiredis.so, and libhiredis_ssl.so when SSL is enabled.
+Hiredis-cluster will be built as a shared library `libhiredis_cluster.so` and it depends on the hiredis shared library `libhiredis.so`.

+When SSL/TLS support is enabled an extra library `libhiredis_cluster_ssl.so` is built, which depends on the hiredis SSL support library `libhiredis_ssl.a`.

+A user project that needs SSL/TLS support should link to both `libhiredis_cluster.so` and `libhiredis_cluster_ssl.so` to enable the SSL/TLS configuration API.

 ```sh
 $ mkdir build; cd build